 You should consider using alternative options like liquid lactic acid or phosphoric acid if you’re not an experienced brewer.
 Was this guide to acidulated malts helpful?

-Let us know in the comments or continue reading our Golden Promise malt guide to finding out how to use this malt to brew English and Scottish ales.
+Let me know in the comments or continue reading our Golden Promise malt guide to finding out how to use this malt to brew English and Scottish ales.